preciofishbone/OmniaFx/docs/tutorials/first-extension/README.md

 # Building Your First Extension

-Time to **Hello World**.
+Time to **Hello Omnia Fx**.

-This is a simple extension that includes a client-side component to display Hello World text
+This is a simple extension that includes a client-side component to display `Hello from Omnia Fx` text

 >Tip: Please make sure you've been through [Getting Started](https://github.com/preciofishbone/OmniaFx/tree/master/docs/tutorials/getting-started)